moonspore/examples/setup.md

 ### Edge agent on React Native
 1. Copied the `/server/afj/configs` folder that contains the VON genesis and pool files to the React Native project at `/server/mywallet/configs`
-2. Modified the automatically created `/server/mywallet/App.js` file and added the ability to initialize an agent
+2. Modified the automatically created `/server/mywallet/App.js` file and added the ability to initialize an agent with a customized wallet label
 ```javascript
  import {
   Agent,